S&P Global: Connection to the family of George W. Bush

 The McGraws and the George W. Bush family have close ties dating back several generations.
 Harold McGraw Jr. (deceased) was a member of the national grant advisory and founding board of the Barbara Bush Foundation for Family Literacy.

 McGraw–Hill Federal Credit Union

 Established in 1935, the McGraw–Hill Federal Credit Union originally served employees of the McGraw–Hill companies in New York City only.
 The credit union moved from its location inside the McGraw–Hill building to East Windsor, New Jersey, in 2005.
 Its accounts are insured by the National Credit Union Administration.
 It provides savings, checking accounts, CDs, money-market accounts, IRAs, credit cards, auto loans, and home mortgages.
 In February 2019, the credit union announced plans to merge with Pentagon Federal Credit Union, completing to convert customers to those of PenFed on May 1, 2019.
 The East Windsor branch currently operates as a PenFed branch as of September 2019.

 Awards

 In 1999, the National Building Museum presented the McGraw–Hill Companies with its annual Honor Award for the corporation's contributions to the built environment.

+In 2023, S&P Global was recognized in Newsweek's ranking of America's Greenest Companies 2024 for its commitment to sustainability.